Frequently Asked Questions

 After keeping our tuition the same price for more than a decade, we have had to increase the fee in order to keep up with the rising costs of the venue site and to improve our instructional materials based on participant feedback.

 Yes!
-You will have an opportunity to tour the state-of-the-art labs at Virginia Tech in the Macromolecular Materials Discovery Center (MMDC in ICTAS II), Kelly Hall, and Norris Hall.
+You will have an opportunity to tour the state-of-the-art labs at Virginia Tech, including the new Materials Characterization Laboratory in Kelly Hall.
 You will also have the opportunity to participate in hands-on demos in the labs.

 The classroom portion of the 2021 short course will be located at the Inn at Virginia Tech and Skelton Conference Center (901 Prices Fork Road, Blacksburg, VA, 24061).